HackIllinois/api-2018/README.md

 [database README](/database/README.md) as well.
 It contains important information that all contributors should be familiar with.

-## Starting Up
+## Usage

-A local API instance can be created on port 8080 via the following, executed from the root of the project directory:
+By default, a local API instance can be created on port 8080 via execution from the root of the project directory:

 ```